 Due to the outbreak of COVID-19, we understand that charities and fundraising organisations will be working in a challenging and changing environment.
 We know that many organisations will be making complex decisions, not only about their fundraising activity but what that means for future income generation and the important work they do.

-As is often the case, there may not always be a ‘right’ or ‘wrong’ decision.
-We therefore encourage fundraising organisations to weigh up the benefits and risks of their ongoing fundraising activities and exercise judgement when deciding what is in the best interests of their beneficiaries, staff, volunteers and the public.
+We encourage all fundraising organisations to weigh up the benefits and risks of their ongoing fundraising activities and exercise judgement when deciding what is in the best interests of their beneficiaries, supporters, staff, volunteers and the public.

-We will update this advice as more information on the developing situation emerges.
+We will continue to update this advice as more information on the developing situation emerges.
 Please share this advice with your fundraising teams and contact us here, if you have any further questions.

 - Make sure you meet all standards in the Code of Fundraising Practice which relate to processing personal data.
 These can be found in Section 3.
 Other relevant sections of the code include:

-- The ICO has released new data protection guidance to help organisations remain compliant with data requirements.
+- The Information Commissioner's Office has released new data protection guidance to help organisations remain compliant with data requirements.
 Ensure your data protection officers are also up-to-date with this guidance.

 - Observe any communication preferences that the individual has indicated to your organisation directly or via the Fundraising Preference Service.

-- Make sure you have a way of contacting participants, volunteers and spectators to be certain they are aware of any changes to your event.
+- Make sure you have contacted participants, volunteers and spectators so that they are aware of the changes to your event.
 Keep your databases and communications channels up-to-date so that you can contact people, and broadcast more widely, such as through social media, as appropriate.

-- If your event is cancelled you may need to refund donations made to it.
+- If you have cancelled your event, you may need to refund donations.
 Whether or not you need to will depend on the conditions under which the donation was made.
 For example, if money was donated on the condition that the fundraiser completes a marathon, donors should be asked if they are happy for funds to go to your organisation anyway, or if they want a refund.
 If there was no condition attached, for example the fundraising was carried out alongside someone’s marathon effort but without a condition of completion, then refunds may not need to be made.

-- If the donations have already reached your charity, you may need permission from either the Charity Commission for England and Wales, Charity Commission for Northern Ireland or OSCR in Scotland, to issue a refund.
-You can find out more in Section 2.3 of the code.
+- If the donations have already reached your charity, you may need permission from either the Charity Commission for England and Wales, Charity Commission for Northern Ireland or the Scottish Charity Regulator (OSCR), to issue a refund.
+You can find out more in Section 2.3 of the Code of Fundraising Practice.